SoCloz/SoclozEventQueueBundle/README.md

 They assume :

 * that a `getId` method exists for ORM/ODM objects,
-* that all objects having a getId method come from the ORM/ODM,
+* that all objects having a `getId` method come from the ORM/ODM,
-* that objects have been saved (the remote listener instantiates objects from the DB),
+* that objects have been saved before dispatching the event (the remote listener instantiates objects from the DB),
-* that the events can be created using the constructor, and only the constructor,
+* that events can be created using the constructor without other method calls,
-* that constructor parameters have the same name as the attributes.
+* that constructor parameters have the same name as class attributes.

 I did not have time/wasn't able to find a solution for those.
 Feel free to contribute better serializers !

-Using `ReflectionClass::newInstanceWithoutConstructor` would help, but has only be added in 5.4.
+ `ReflectionClass::newInstanceWithoutConstructor` would help, but has only be added in 5.4.
 Class specific serializers, built during warm-up, would also improve performance if you need to forward a lot of events.

 Example event class :